Arakawa Under the Bridge: Characters

 A self-proclaimed defender of Earth who believes it is under threat from Venusians.
 He is actually a manga artist under the pen-name Potechi Kuwabara.
 He wanted to do sci-fi manga but was forced to draw moe manga by his editors.
-He laters lives in Arakawa for a bit, before Kou found his editor.
+He later lives in Arakawa for a bit, before Kou found his editor.
 He later made an odd sci-fi manga with its characters based on the Arakawa residents and having artwork akin to JoJo's Bizarre Adventure, it was not very popular.